vespa-engine/sample-apps/examples/model-deployment/README.md

 # ONNX Model export and deployment example
 Run the [ONNXModelExport](ONNXModelExport.ipynb) notebook to generate the model in the `models` directory.
-To run to notebook, cd to this directory and run [jupyter](https://jupyter.org/install):
+To run the notebook, cd to this directory and run [jupyter](https://jupyter.org/install) - this will open a browser window with the notebook:

     $ jupyter notebook